EimaMei/snake-qr/README.md

 </p>

 # Context/Credit
-The original source code was taken from MattKC's ["Can you fit a whole game into a QR code?" video](https://www.youtube.com/watch?v=ExwqNreocpg&ab_channel=MattKC) where he attempted to port Snake into a single QR code using the Win32 API in C. Despite his efforts he failed and decided to use a compressor to complete the challange, which felt very lame and lazy to me – so much so that I took a glance at the source code to see if there were any optimizations to make. my suspicions were proven correct as I was not only able to fit the program into the QR code treshold without changing the fundamental logic, but I also implememted some fixes and improvements compared to the original.
+The original source code was taken from MattKC's ["Can you fit a whole game into a QR code?" video](https://www.youtube.com/watch?v=ExwqNreocpg&ab_channel=MattKC) where he attempted to port the classic game of "Snake" into a single QR code using the Win32 API in C. Despite the efforts he failed and decided to use a compressor to complete the challange during the final stretch, which felt very lame and lazy to me.
+So much so that I took a glance at the source code to see if there were any optimizations to make.

+My suspicions were proven correct as I was not only able to fit the program into the QR code threshold without changing its fundamental logic, but I also implememted some fixes and improvements compared to the original.

 # Most notable changes
 - No crinker/compressor is used to reduce the executable size.
 Only Win32 C code and some MSVC compiler flag shenanigans.
-- A few visual and gameplay fixes to make it much closer to the [HTML version](https://www.mattkc.com/etc/snakeqr/snake-minified.html) that was shown in the video.
+- A few visual and gameplay fixes have been added to the game to make it much closer to the [HTML version](https://www.mattkc.com/etc/snakeqr/snake-minified.html) that was shown in the video.
 - You can pause the game now by pressing the enter key instead of the 'pause' or 'P' key.
 - You can retry the game by pressing the 'R' key.

 # Code/smaller changes
-To see all of the differences it's best to view [the original](https://www.mattkc.com/etc/snakeqr/snake.c) and this repository's snake.c side by side and compare the minor adjustments that add up.
+To see all of the differences it's best to compare [this repository's `snake.c`](https://github.com/EimaMei/snake-qr/blob/main/snake.c) and [the original](https://www.mattkc.com/etc/snakeqr/snake.c) side by side.
 Here is a compiled list of the changes:

 ## Space saving changes
-- The input system has been reworked to utilize only 2 variables instead of using an array of valid/invalid inputs.
+- The input system has been reworked to utilize only 2 variables instead of using an array of valid inputs.
 This reduces quite a considerable amount of space inside the executable, as the game now does a whole less for the same result.
 - The food starts at a constant position instead of calling the `rand` function at startup.
 - All integers are `size_t` (register-sized instructions are usually preffered in most cases).
 - A custom `rand` is implemented instead of relying on the C standard version.